 WATSEKA, Ill.--(BUSINESS WIRE)--

-Walter H. Hasselbring, III, President and Chief Executive Officer of the Company, stated, “The continued repurchase of our common stock is part of our long-term commitment to enhancing shareholder value.
-We may continue to repurchase our common stock when we determine that it is an attractive use of capital.”
+Walter H. Hasselbring, III, President and Chief Executive Officer of the Company, stated “The continued repurchase of our common stock represents our long-term commitment to enhancing shareholder value.
+We intend to repurchase our common stock to the extent we believe that our stock price makes repurchases an attractive use of capital.”

 The Association, originally chartered in 1883 and headquartered in Watseka, Illinois, conducts its operations from seven full-service banking offices located in Watseka, Danville, Clifton, Hoopeston, Savoy, Champaign and Bourbonnais, Illinois and a loan production and wealth management office in Osage Beach, Missouri.
 The principal activity of the Association's wholly-owned subsidiary, L.C.I.
 Service Corporation, is the sale of property and casualty insurance.